 In this guide, we’ll break down both of the BoA small business checking account options—discussing features, fees, and more.
 We’ll also review some top alternatives to these Bank of America business accounts—so that you have everything you need to know in order to make the best decision for your business.

-Within their business banking suite, Bank of America offers two different business checking accounts—Business Checking Fundamentals and Business Checking Advantages.
+Within their business banking suite, Bank of America offers two different business checking accounts—Business Advantage Fundamentals Checking and Business Advantage Relationship Checking.

 On the whole, both of these Bank of America business accounts are notable for the number of methods they offer to waive the service fee, as well as for the access they offer to online and mobile banking tools.

-With this in mind, let’s get down to the details, starting with the Bank of America Business Fundamentals Checking account.
+With this in mind, let’s get down to the details, starting with the Bank of America Business Advantage Fundamentals account.

-To begin, the monthly service fee for the BoA Business Fundamentals Checking will default at $18 per month (this may vary based on your location).
+To begin, the monthly service fee for the BoA Business Advantage Fundamentals will default at $16 per month.

-Bank of America also allows you to add a Business Investment Account to the Fundamentals Checking with no additional monthly fee.
+Bank of America also allows you to add a Business Advantage Savings account to the Advantage Fundamentals Checking account for a $10 monthly fee.

 As we mentioned briefly above, one of the benefits of these Bank of America business accounts is the ways you can waive the service fee.

-With this business checking account, you’ll have access to five different ways to get this service fee waived:
+With this business checking account, you’ll have access to three different ways to get this service fee waived: